 If you have lots of energy and are looking for a fun and active family member, then the English springer spaniel could fit in well.
 English springer spaniels are often a popular choice for families with children or other dogs.
 They're very affectionate and are often referred to as "Velcro dogs" because they always want to be close to their human companions.

 History of the English Springer Spaniel

-Originally the Cockers were used for hunting woodcock.
-The larger Springers would be used to jump up, or Spring, to flush the gamebirds up into the air for the hunters to then catch them with nets and, then later, the gun.
+Originally the cocker spaniels were used for hunting woodcock.
+The larger springers would be used to jump up, or "spring," to flush the gamebirds up into the air for the hunters to then catch with nets and, later, guns.

-The first definitive strain of pure English Springer Spaniels can be traced back to 1812.
-A wealthy family called the Bougheys, in Shropshire, bred from a Spaniel called Mop I, and they continued to be passionate about the breed well into the 1900s.
+The first definitive strain of pure English springer spaniels can be traced back to 1812.
+A wealthy family, called the Bougheys of Shropshire, bred from a spaniel called Mop I, and they continued to be passionate about the breed well into the 1900s.

-In 1927 the English Springer Field Trial Association (ESSFTA) was established as the parent club for the breed and, from here, their popularity grew quickly.
+In 1927 the English Springer Spaniel Field Trial Association (ESSFTA) was established as the parent club for the breed and, from there, their popularity grew quickly.

-In 2018, the English Springer Spaniel was ranked as the 27th most popular breed by the American Kennel Club.
-Their fun-loving and affectionate personalities have won the hearts of many dog lovers, including Oprah Winfrey, George W Bush and Grace Kelly.
+In 2018, the English springer spaniel was ranked as the 27th most popular breed by the American Kennel Club.
+Their fun-loving and affectionate personalities have won the hearts of many dog lovers, including Oprah Winfrey, Grace Kelly, and former President George W. Bush.

 English Springer Spaniel Care

-Because of their pendulous ears, you should check these regularly to make sure they aren't becoming dirty, and this is especially true if they enjoy swimming.
-Dirt and water can get trapped more easily in their low hanging ears, and this can lead to ear infections if they aren't kept clean and dry.
+Because of their pendulous ears, you should check these regularly to make sure they remain clean, and this is especially true if they enjoy swimming.
+Dirt and water can get trapped more easily in their low-hanging ears, and this can lead to ear infections if they aren't kept clean and dry.